-The Town of Gordonsville police department consists of six full-time officers, six auxiliary members (four of which are sworn officers), one full-time civilian and one part-time community service officer.
+The Town of Gordonsville police department consists of seven full-time officers supported by volunteer sworn auxiliary officers and one part-time civilian employee.

 The Town Police officers patrol the town and respond to local emergencies.
 The office can be reached at 832-2234 in non-emergency situations.
 For emergencies, citizens should call 911.

 A properly displayed E911 address is critical to successful emergency service response.
 Without it, fire, rescue and law enforcement agencies cannot effectively answer an emergency call for help.
 Addresses should be visible from the street and free from obstructions.
 Free address placards are available from the county.
 For information or assistance with E911 addressing issues, contact Barbara Crozier

 , Orange County Building Department, at (540) 672-4574.